 While most of the Orcish Mines can be reached via normal staircases, some portions may only be accessible through escape hatches.
 As these sections almost certainly contain more gold and may contain shops, it's not a bad idea to eventually use each escape hatch, just in case.
 It is not especially safe to do this until you feel confident that you can take on large groups of standard orcs, however, as an unlucky hatch may land you in a lot of trouble with no easy way out.

 Although the Mines entrance may be discovered first, it is common to ignore it until you've attempted the Lair, which is widely considered to be a less dangerous branch.
-Some character types, in particular Venom Mages, may wish to clear the Mines first since the only poison-resistant monsters there are wargs.
-The hordes of low-level monsters make this branch a good place to build piety with gods who award killing or blood sacrifices.
+Some character types, in particular Venom Mages, may wish to clear the Mines first since the only poison-resistant monsters here are wargs.
+The hordes of low-level monsters make this branch a good place to build piety with gods who award killing regular monsters, heretic priests, or spellcasters.
 Necromancers can also make good use of the large quantity of corpses generated here.
 Followers of the orc god Beogh may wish to max out their piety before entering here so they can recruit as many high-level allies as possible.

-No specific resistances or other intrinsics are required to clear the Orcish Mines, although being strong in melee or having good spells for crowd control is highly recommended, and a rank of fire and cold resistance helps protect you from the spells of orc wizards and sorcerers.
+No specific resistances or other intrinsics are required to clear the Orcish Mines, although being strong in melee or having good spells for crowd control is highly recommended.
+A source of willpower and a rank of fire resistance and negative energy resistance should be enough to protect you from the spells of orc wizards and sorcerers.
 If you cannot comfortably defeat roaming orc packs in the Dungeon, you are not ready for this branch.